Criccieth: Religion

+Sport

-SportCriccieth Tennis Club can claim to be one of the oldest clubs in existence today.
+Criccieth Tennis Club can claim to be one of the oldest clubs in existence today.
 It began in 1882 in the grounds of Parciau Mawr and transferred to its present site in 1884.
 It was first affiliated to the Lawn Tennis Association in 1896.
 Fifty-one open tournaments were held up to 1939, with players competing for the North Wales Championships.
 Notables who played here included John Boynton Priestley, the novelist, playwright and broadcaster; Frank Riseley who partnered Sydney Smith and won the Men's Double Championship at Wimbledon in 1902 and 1906; his brother Bob Riseley who was on the Wimbledon Committee of Management for many years; Dodd and Mellet of South Africa; Dorothy Round Little who was Ladies' Singles Champion at Wimbledon in 1934 and 1937 and Mixed Doubles Champion in 1934, 1935 and 1936; Commander Philip Glover, Royal Navy champion; Thelma Cazalet-Keir, the Conservative feminist politician; Alan Davies; Duncan Macaulay, who was Secretary of the All England Lawn Tennis and Croquet Club from 1946 to 1963; and Megan Lloyd George, the Liberal Party's Deputy Leader from 1949 to 1952.

 Golf started in Criccieth with a few holes on Caerdyni Hill, but in 1906 Criccieth Golf Club opened.
 It was an undulating nine-hole course on natural terrain with views of the coast and the mountains of Snowdonia.
 The penultimate hole was a challenging par 4 with a green 75 ft above the tee, whilst the finishing hole was just 100 yd long with the green 100 ft below the tee.
 The club holds the distinction of having three British prime ministers, Bonar Law, David Lloyd George and Winston Churchill, play the course on the same day.
 It closed on New Year's Eve, 2017.